Reworking Your Relationship

 Needed: Reworking and Realigning

 And as a result, things change and often go in a “spoiled” direction, even though God’s will for us doesn’t.
-Despite pressures and sin within the world and within us, His will for us is that we will go to Him for a realignment.
+Despite pressures and sin within the world and within us, His will for us is that we go to Him for a realignment.
 We are not to give up or go in a bad direction, but in His direction.
-It’s the one He knows will be best for us and those around us.
+He knows what will be best for us and those around us.

 “The divine potter does not abandon the wheel because the clay spins out of shape.
 Nor does he throw the clay away because it collapses under His hands.
 Throwing it back on the rotating wheel, He molds it into another vessel.”